f-bn/lxd-cloudinit-profiles/README.md

 #### Requirements

 * LXD >= 5.0
-* Cloud-Init installed in instances
+* Cloud-Init installed in instance images

 ### How to use these profiles ?